 Opening day: 12.00 noon-midnight

 Monday – Thursday: 10 am – 11.30 pm

 The entry to Oktoberfest is FREE (don’t get too excited, hard drinkers!).
 There is no need to purchase any passes or tickets to access entry.
 However, you can use vouchers or tickets which are equivalent of the tickets to spend on food and drinks.

-How much do the food and beer cost at Oktoberfest?
+Read below to know how much do the food and beer cost at Oktoberfest:

 Beer Prices: You can get a beer mug for as low as 10 Euros (INR 823).
 The beer price in bigger tents begin as low as 11.50 Euros (INR 947) and at smaller tents, it starts from INR 900.
 There is also a 2 Euros (INR 164) deposit for the beer mug they give you.

 Small meals and snacks are as cheap as 5 Euros (INR 420).